kat-lego/kat-lego.github.io/content/post/$3-acc-laptime-tracker.md

 Glory, Fame and Prestige.

 Or at the very least, I’d like to feel like I’m getting my money’s worth out of my racing wheel setup.
-Tracking lap times isn’t just about stats — it’s a tool for improvement.
-Seeing my performance trends across different tracks, cars, or setups will help me understand what’s working and what’s not.
+There is just something about being able to visualize your improvement in something and this is my attempt to replicate that.

 ## requirements

 At a high level, I need the following:
 * Read telemetry data from ACC: The game exposes data through a shared memory interface.
 I'll use that to read things like current lap time, session state, and car info.
 * Detect new sessions, laps and lap sectors
-* Persist the data: I want to store lap times (and maybe car/track/session metadata) in the cloud — Firebase is a good fit for quick prototyping.
+* Persist the data: I want to store lap times in a database.
-* Show progress: present the metrics on a web application
+* Show progress: present the metrics on a static web application

 ## the stack

-In this stack, I will be using Golang to build the program.
-No justification will be given for this decision at this time.
+In this stack, I will be using go to build the program because of reasons.
+The stack will highlight the different components involved in the solution and describe each to varying levels of details.
+Overall we will have the following components:
+- a program that will be reading (and saving) the session data,
+- an API to fetch session data
+- and a website to display the data

 ### live data
 As mentioned, ACC exposes its game data through a shared memory interface.
-The interface consists of 3 memory-mapped files it creates.
+The interface consists of 3 memory-mapped files the game creates.

 #### memory mapped file
 A memory-mapped file is a mechanism that maps the contents of a file (or a portion of it) directly